Integralist/integralist.co.uk/content/page/resume.md

 - **What**: Designed and co-implemented new authentication system built in Python on top of AWS Cognito.
   **Why**: Decommission our legacy authentication system which was tightly coupled to a 10yr+ monolithic Perl application.
-  **Impact**: Enabled more services to offer authentication services, thus allowing more community driven features across our products.
+  **Impact**: Enabled more services to offer authentication, thus allowing more community driven features across our products.

 - **What**: Built a Python package that wraps scrypt.
   **Why**: Provide a consistent interface when requiring a hashing function.